 - Do alternative payment methods effectively cover the required geographic corridor?

-- What’s the total cost, including currency conversion, compared to other alternatives?
+- What’s the total cost, including currency conversion (considering options with Zero FX Fees), compared to other alternatives?

 - Does the recipient specifically require a wire transfer for their operational processes?

-These questions help businesses avoid unnecessary wire transfer costs while ensuring the selection of an appropriate method for scenarios that require wire transfer capabilities.
+These questions help businesses avoid unnecessary wire transfer costs while ensuring they select an appropriate method for scenarios that require wire transfers.

 Additional Evaluation Areas